aljazsim/cli-typescript-code-organizer/README.md

 }
 ```

-### Class Organization Configuration
+### Class Organization Configuration Section

-Specifies how class level elements (properties, constructors, indexes, accessors, getters, setters and methods) will be organized.
-Here's an example of the default class configuration section:
+Class organization configuration specifies how class level elements (properties, constructors, indexes, accessors, getters, setters and methods) will be organized.
+Here's an example of the default class organization configuration section:

 ```json
 {